teisdbr/winlibrs-docs-test/librs-spec.md

 ### Allowed Entries:
 ___

 Enter one Property Description (DE 15) code per Property Description (31) Segment, but can enter multiple Property Description (31) Segments.
-Do NOT enter duplicate Property Description (DE 15) codes within an Incident, unless a different Type of Property Loss (DE 14) code is used.
+Do NOT enter duplicate Property Sequence Numbers (DE P1) within an incident unless a different Type of Property Loss (DE 14) is used.
 An exception would be if there is more than one Drug that was Seized in the Incident.
 However, rules found in the Mandatory Data Element Requirements must still be followed.

+LIBRS will aggregate the counts of Property Descriptions and the Total Values associated with them for NIBRS Extraction.
+Therefore the FBI will not receieve this granular of data, however the State of Louisiana Will.

 <table>